Laundry Day (band): Artistry

-Laundry Day have cited their biggest influences as rapper Tyler, the Creator and the band Brockhampton.
-Laundry Day's members are multi-instrumentalists, and often play different instruments on their songs than those which they play live.
+Laundry Day has cited their biggest influences as rapper Tyler, the Creator and the band Brockhampton.
+The band has also cited the impact of some of the band's broadway backgrounds on their music.
+Laundry Day's members are multi-instrumentalists, and often play different instruments on their recordings than they do live.
 Their "DIY ethos" has been remarked upon by various publications.
 Their sound has been defined as "genre-defying".